 Apart from this, users spend more time on the website than on the native app.
 Hence, they invested in PWA.

 As per the MakeMyTrip PWA case study, it saw 3X more conversion rate with reduced page-load times of 38%.
 Also, the PWA saw a 160% increase in shopper sessions.

 Treebo is a popular hotel booking service provider in India.
 It allows users to check hotel bookings in 113 cities across India and find the most suitable deal.

-The company has created a PWA to offer a user-friendly, quick, and convenient experience of booking.
+The company created a PWA to offer a user-friendly, quick, and convenient experience for booking.
 After launching the PWA, Treebo started getting 4 times more conversion rate, and recurring users repeated 3 times a year.

 Wego is a well-known flight and hotel booking website in the Asia Pacific and the Middle East regions.
 Various travelers were facing issues in accessing the website with unstable internet connections.